-One of the best tourist places in Udaipur is Bagore ki Haveli, which was built between 1751 and 1778 by Amarchand Badwa, the Prime Minister of Mewar State.
+One of the best historic places in Udaipur is Bagore ki Haveli, which was built between 1751 and 1778 by Amarchand Badwa, the Prime Minister of Mewar State.
 After his demise, the place was taken over by the royal family of Mewar.
-A triple-arched entrance gate was added to this building during the rule of Maharaja Shakti Singh in 1878 and since then it is famous as Bagore ki Haveli.
+A triple-arched entrance gate was added to this building during the rule of Maharaja Shakti Singh in 1878 and since then it has been famous as Bagore ki Haveli.
 It remained in the possession of the Mewar State until 1947 when it came under the supervision of the Rajasthan State Government.

 There are approximately 138 rooms in the complex, each with stunning mirrors and glasswork as well as stunning murals.
 The courtyards, arches, fountains, balconies, and ‘jharokhas’ are simply fascinating.
 Apart from this, the folk dance performances organized on the campus will surely leave you mesmerized!

 Built by Maharana Sangram Singh in the 18th century, Saheliyon Ki Bari (or the Garden of the Maids) is famous for its beautiful fountains, lush lawns, and marble structures.
 According to legends, the king himself had planned this garden for his beloved queen and the 48 young women who accompanied her to the wedding.